Bratislava-Vienna train ride to be significantly quicker

 Currently, it takes between 60 to 67 minutes to get from Bratislava to Vienna by train.
 In the near future, trains should be able to make the journey in 40 minutes thanks to modernised tracks in both countries, reports the Hospodárske Noviny daily.

-While Austria has already made significant progress in that regard, it is only now that Slovak national carrier ŽSR has announced a bid to reconstruct the Devínska Nová Ves - Marchegg section that is 4.5-kilometre long.
+While Austria has already made significant progress in that regard, it is only now that ŽSR, the state-owned firm responsible for the management of railway infrastructure in Slovakia, has announced a bid to reconstruct the Devínska Nová Ves - Marchegg section that is 4.5-kilometre long.

 Interested companies have until October 11 to make proposals.